 Or you could think outside the restaurant, and consider a visit to a museum, historical attraction or nature preserve.
 Your group might enjoy attending, say, a minor league baseball game (it’s often a nominal fee to get your site or company mentioned on the scoreboard or over the public address system.
 Usually this takes the form of a charitable donation).

 Or your users might even enjoy a potluck, or a cruise, or a bowling tournament for fun.
 They might like to run a 5K race (or just watch) or even attend lectures or form a book group.
 And they might even enjoy helping to build a house for charity or volunteer at a soup kitchen for the day.
 The only limits are your imagination and the focus of your community.
 Because a forum devoted to young mothers, for example, might enjoy a gathering where they can bring their children.
 Whereas a board focusing on a hip hop artist might prefer attending a concert.

 For a gathering (in particular, for one specifically planned and sanctioned by you), it’s nice to bring swag.
 That is, forum- or company-specific merchandise.
 Make it free for the taking!
 Hats, tee shirts, frisbees, key chains, whatever you like.
 The young mothers’ forum might like diaper bags or onesies.
 That hip hop forum might like licensed mix CDs, or special music that they can download.
 Just give them the URL and a key or password, so they can get it exclusively, at least to start.
 And, it’s not a problem if people begin to share the URL and the password.
 Because you want them to do this.

 Gatherings are fun.
-It’s enjoyable to finally see and personally interact with people you only know from online.
+It’s enjoyable to finally see and get together with people you only know from online.
 Once you’ve heard their voices and seen their mannerisms in the flesh, you’ll never read their posts the same way again.